GENETICALLY MODIFIED FOOD (GM FOOD)

 How widespread are GM foods?

-Companies have also used genetic engineering to create certain enzymes and hormones for cheese and milk production. around the world, the vast majority of GM crops are grown in just five countries are United States, Argentina, Brazil, Canada, and India.
+Companies have also used genetic engineering to create certain enzymes and hormones for cheese and milk production. around the world, the vast majority of GM crops are grown in just five countries are the United States, Argentina, Brazil, Canada, and India.

 Globally, 12% of all cropland is planted with genetically engineered plants, although growth appears to be slow according to the report.